zuvbruuv/Luna-Interface-Suite/Documentation.md

 ```

 #### Setting Up Configuration Tab
-Saves your current UI settings
+Uses our flag system technology to save your current UI Settings
+> [!WARNING]
 > Make sure to add this on the bottom of your code!
 ```lua
 Luna:SetFolder("Luna/YourGame")